algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 1. Gather required information from Algorithmia and define required parameters.
 2. In the AWS Management Console, create a stack of resources (including an SQS queue) using a CloudFormation template or manually as the situation dictates.
 3. In the Algorithmia browser UI, connect an algorithm to the SQS queue to subscribe to messages published there.
+4. Send messages to the SQS queue to be consumed by the subscriber algorithm.

 ## 1. Gathering required information from Algorithmia and defining queue parameters